WORK IN PROGRESS

 php_value[session.save_handler] = memcached php_value[session.save_path] = "10.5.5.1:11211,10.5.5.2:11211" php_value[memcached.sess_number_of_replicas] = 1

 10.5.5.2 are the (private) IP addresses of your VPN

 memcached.sess_number_of_replicas value is one less than the

 number of Memcached servers, i.e. portals you setup.

 Now you can configure the portal by modifying

 ...
 'Db' => [ 'dbDsn' => 'mysql:host=localhost;dbname=vpn', 'dbUser' => 'vpn', 'dbPass' => 's3cr3t', ], ...

-Now you should be able to "reset" the server which will use the MariaDB server:
+Now you should be able to "reset" the server and use the MariaDB server:

 $ sudo vpn-maint-reset-system